 hair, it is a glory to her; for her hair is given her for a covering.”
 (1 Cor.
 11:14-15 Lamsa).
 The

 Aramaic text really talks about women having long hair.
 The Aramaic text says something different in regards to the hair of

 men.
 The text says that nature teaches us that a man is not to have erect hair.
 Qa-em

 (also pronounced qa-yem) means: “standing, erect and upright.”
 The

-next word after long is the word sa-ra, meaning hair.
+next word after long is the word sa-a-ra, meaning hair.
 The Aramaic text has two words here while the Greek text

 just has one word.
 Dr. Lamsa retained the KJV translation here but polished up the text.